 - Same goes to Robin Becket for his tireless testing & bugfixing of the linux version

 - You can find the project home and sourcecode freely available on github.
-The code itself is relased under the WTFPL license.
+The code itself is relased under the MIT license.

 - Based on Openframeworks, a creative coding library for C++.
 The larger part of it is licensed as MIT/BSD.

 - Uses FFmpeg to decode audio files.
 FFmpeg is licensed under the gpl/lgpl 2.1.

 The shared libraries included here were compiled to comply with the lgpl.